Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/deployment.md

 > required

-The {{site.kic_product_name}} communciates with the Kubernetes API-server and dynamically configures Kong to automatically load balance across pods of a service as any service is scaled in our out.
+The {{site.kic_product_name}} communicates with the Kubernetes API-server and dynamically configures Kong to automatically load balance across pods of a service as any service is scaled in our out.

-For this reason, it requires RBAC permissions to access resources stored in Kubernetes object store.
+For this reason, it requires [RBAC][k8s-rbac] permissions to access resources stored in the Kubernetes object store.

 It needs read permissions (get,list,watch) on the following Kubernetes resources: